SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-quick-fix.md

 ---
-title: Guided Project 1 WolfScheduler - Course and Schedule
+title: Guided Project 1 - Software Development Practices and Tools
 tags: [software engineering, software lifecycle, CS2, CSC216, GP1]
 description: Guided Task - Eclipse Quick Fix Tool
 navigation: on
 pagegroup: gp1
 ---

 # Guided Task: Eclipse Quick Fix Tool
+{% include iconHeader.html type="task" %}
 The Eclipse IDE knows how to identify and fix lots of common errors.
 By storing patterns of common errors and their solutions, Eclipse can generate a "Quick Fix" for your problems.
 Quick Fixes are errors and warnings that have a lightbulb on the icon.

 {% capture callout_content %}
   * Correct a compiler error using an Eclipse Quick Fix
 {% endcapture %}
-{% include callout.html content=callout_content type="learningOutcomes" title="Learning Outcomes" %}
+{% include callout.html content=callout_content icon="objective" type="learningOutcomes" title="Learning Outcomes" %}

 {% capture callout_content %}
 One way to use Quick Fix is to first write your code ignoring all of your declarations.
 If you want to call a class you haven't written yet, just use it as if it were already created, then apply quick fix to create your class declaration.
 It takes some getting used to, but this technique enables you to write code very quickly in the end because you don't have to write so much from scratch.
 Some developers like to write code in this way because they can simply write what they're currently thinking about without having to stop and deal with details that can be Quick-fixed.
 You might find that this way of writing code is not so different from writing pseudo code first!
 {% endcapture %}
 {% include callout.html content=callout_content icon="ideTool" type="bestPractices" title="Best Practice: Quick Fix for Error-Driven Development" %}

-## Create `edu.ncsu.csc216.wolf_scheduler.io` Package
-Create a new package called `edu.ncsu.csc216.wolf_scheduler.io` in the `test` folder of the `WolfScheduler` project.

-{% capture callout_content %}
+{% capture reminder-content %}
+References:

+  * Eclipse Package Creation - see [Guided Task: Your First Eclipse Project - Create a Package](gp1-eclipse-intro#create-a-package)
-If you need help creating the `edu.ncsu.csc216.wolf_scheduler.io` package, see [Guided Task: Your First Eclipse Project - Create a Package](gp1-eclipse-intro#create-a-package).
+  * Eclipse Class Creation - see [Guided Task: Your First Eclipse Project - Create a Class](gp1-eclipse-intro#create-a-class)
-{% endcapture %}
+{% endcapture %} {% include mention.html content=reminder-content type="reminder" title="Reference: Creating Packages and Classes"%}
-{% include callout.html content=callout_content icon="ideTool" type="reminder" title="Reminder: Eclipse Java Package Creation" %}

-## Create `CourseRecordIOTest` Class
+## Create I/O Test Structure
+We're going to start working on implementing [Use Case 1: Load Course Catalog](../wolf-scheduler/ws-requirements#uc1) where we can process a course catalog file.
+We typically call working with files I/O or input/output.
+Since I/O is so different from our `Course` object, we will create a new package for our I/O implementation.

+To demonstrate the use of Quick Fix, test-driven development, and Eclipse code generation, we'll start by creating our package in the `**test**` folder.
+Follow the steps below:

+  * Create a new package called `edu.ncsu.csc216.wolf_scheduler.io` in the `test` folder of the `WolfScheduler` project.
-Create a new Java class called `CourseRecordIOTest` in the `edu.ncsu.csc216.wolf_scheduler.io` package of the `test` source directory of the `WolfScheduler` project.
+  * Create a new Java class called `CourseRecordIOTest` in the `edu.ncsu.csc216.wolf_scheduler.io` package of the `test` source directory of the `WolfScheduler` project.

-{% capture callout_content %}
-If you need help creating the `CourseRecordIOTest` Java Class, see [Guided Task: Your First Eclipse Project - Create a Class](gp1-eclipse-intro#create-a-class).
-{% endcapture %}
-{% include callout.html content=callout_content icon="ideTool" type="reminder" title="Reminder: Eclipse Java Class Creation" %}

-[Copy the code from `CourseRecordIOTest.java](files/CourseRecordIOTest.java) into your Eclipse file.
+  * [Copy the code from `CourseRecordIOTest.java](files/CourseRecordIOTest.java) into your Eclipse file.

+{% capture reminder-content %}
+If your **Problem** view fails to display the error, select **Project > Build Automatically** from the top level menu.
+It should be checked on.
+You can also clean your project by selecting **Project > Clean**.
+Cleaning your project removes all `*.class` files and rebuilds your project.*
+{% endcapture %} {% include mention.html content=reminder-content type="reminder" title="Note: Automatic Compile and Rebuilding/Cleaning a Project"%}
 ## Compiler Errors in Eclipse
 There's a compiler error in `CourseRecordIOTest`!
 You can tell this in several ways:

   * There is a red squiggly/dotted line under the `CourseRecordIO` type in `CourseRecordIOTest`.
   * There is a little red X along the left-hand side of the editor in the gutter.
 The icon also contains a light bulb, which lets us know that Eclipse has a Quick Fix.
-  * The **Problems** view displays the error.
+  * The **Problems** view displays the errors.

 {% include image.html file="images/ProblemsView.PNG" caption="Figure: Eclipse Problems View" %}

-Three compiler errors state that `CourseRecordIO cannot be resolved` and one states `The import edu.ncsu.csc216.wolf_scheduler.io.CourseRecordIO cannot be resolved`.
-This means there is no class in the project, JDK, or any of the other libaries named `CourseRecordIO`.
-However, we need a `CourseRecordIO` types for working with reading and writing files that store information about the `Courses` offered in a given semester!
+The compiler errors state that `CourseRecordIO cannot be resolved`.
+We need a `CourseRecordIO` type for working with reading and writing files that store information about the `Courses` offered in a given semester!
 Therefore, you're going to have to create your own `CourseRecordIO` class.

-(*Note: If your **Problem** view fails to display the error, select **Project > Build Automatically** from the top level menu.
-It should be checked on.
-You can also clean your project by selecting **Project > Clean**.
-Cleaning your project removes all `*.class` files and rebuilds your project.*)

 ## Quick Fix
-While there are two different compiler errors, they all have the same resolution.
-Put your cursor anywhere inside the red squiggly of one of the four compiler errors.
-The command for Quick Fix is **Ctrl+1** (that's the number ONE; Mac users, try **Apple+1**).
+To use Quick Fix, put your cursor anywhere inside the red squiggly of one of the compiler errors.
+The command for Quick Fix is **Ctrl + 1** (that's the number ONE; Mac users, try **Cmd +1**).
 This opens the quick-fix context menu.
 There are many possible options.
 Select the first option, to create class `CourseRecordIO`, by pressing **Enter**.
 Note that you can see a preview of what the created class will look like.

 {% include image.html file="images/CourseRecordIOQuickFix.PNG" caption="Figure: CourseRecordIO Quick Fix" %}